caoqi95/Arduino_Learning/README.md

 + Physical Pixel: Turn a LED on and off by sending data to your Arduino.
 + Read ASCII String: Parse a comma-separated string of integers to fade an LED.

+### Control Structures
++ Arrays: A variation on the For Loop example that demonstrates how to use an array.